moulimatsa/RPA-with-python/README.md

 # RPA-with-python
-Here i have got some questions with options and csv file of particular answers for those questions.
+Here i have got some questions with options and a csv file of particular answers for those questions.
 I had written a simple python code with selenium.
 In this project,i worked on myfico website  to fetch credit scores for my data.
 It consits of 14 questions and there is a file named mapped in folder for mapping of my data to those particluar options for that questions.